This recipe for my easy gluten-free pancake recipe made with yogurt and blueberries is sponsored by So Delicious®. Please see my disclosures.

 Ingredients for My Gluten-Free Pancake Recipe

-In my opinion, you can’t make this gluten-free pancake recipe without the yogurt!
+In my opinion, you can’t make this gluten-free pancake recipe without yogurt!
 The yogurt helps to make it moist and fluffy.

-And when I bake, I try to bake dairy-free, so I need a plant-based yogurt alternative.
+And when I bake, I try to bake dairy-free, so I generally use a plant-based yogurt alternative, like So Delicious coconut milk yogurt alternative.
+The yogurt will help make the pancakes thick, fluffy, creamy, and dreamy.

 To make this gluten-free pancake recipe, you’ll need the following ingredients:

-I know most of you have made pancakes before, so I won’t bore you with detailed, step-by-step instructions.
+Most of you have made pancakes before, so I won’t bore you with detailed, step-by-step instructions.

 Allow the batter to rest for about five minutes, which enables the flour to fully absorb the wet ingredients and results in a fluffier pancake.